gravity-ui/uikit/src/components/Alert/README.md

 `info` - the theme used for any kind of regular information.

-`positive` - the theme used for positive information.
+`success` - the theme used for positive information.

 `warning` - the theme used for information which needs attention.